DaPheles/FlightTracker/README.md

 ## Installation

+For quick test, download the Windows binary as [FlightTracker.zip](https://pheles.de/FlightTracker.zip).

 The Flight Tracker is a Python application.
 To install to your computer, you just need to do:

 ```